Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Frame fixing using BMS charges

 From these aspects we obtain the Poincaré charges as

 where $n^{a}$ is a collection of spin-0 scalar functions.
 The scalar components are combinations of the $\ell\leq 1$ spherical harmonics,

+Note that our definition of CoM charge ($G^a$ or $\vec{G}$) given by Eq.~\eqref{eq:CoMcharge} differs from other definitions in the literature~\cite{Blanchet:2024mnz, Compere:2019gft} by the factor of $P^{0}$ in the denominator.
+We denote these other PN definition of CoM charge by $\vec{\mathcal{G}}$($ \equiv \vec{K} + u \vec{P}$) later in the text.
 With the charges established we need to identify the BMS frames that we want our numerical waveforms to be in.
 This means to fix the rotations, proper supertranslations, and finally, the subject of this work: translations and boosts.
 The rotation freedom can be fixed during the inspiral by computing an angular velocity vector $\vec{\Omega}$ that keeps a waveform as constant as possible in the corotating frame.\footnote{ This definition of $\vec{\Omega}$ coincides with the condition that waveform modes from quasicircular binaries satisfy an approximate helical symmetry generated by $\pd_{u}+(\vec{\Omega}\times\vec{x})\cdot\vec{\pd}$ as described in~\cite{Khairnar:2024rzs}.} Such a definition was built in~\cite{Boyle:2013nka,OShaughnessy:2011pmr}

 using the infinitesimal generators of rotations $\vec{L}$, where the vector and matrix have components

 Here $f(u, \t, \p)$ is an asymptotic waveform, e.g., the strain or news.
 The angular velocity $\vec{\Omega}(u)$ can be computed at each instant $u$.
 To fix a single global rotation, the \texttt{scri} package~\cite{boyle_2025_15693419} effectively averages over a time window, finding the average $\vec{\Omega}$ that best aligns the numerical timeseries $\vec{\Omega}_{\text{NR}}$ with an analytical target (e.g. $\vec{\Omega}_{\text{PN}}$ or simply the $z$ axis).
 This leaves a residual $U(1)$ freedom which can be fixed by, e.g., rotating about the $\vec{\Omega}$ axis so that the $h_{(2,1)}$ mode is real and positive at some time.